 We should all thank them.

 What we love about rooftop camping and overlanding is the mass appeal.
 Baby boomers are doing it as they retire and want to roam the country.
-Millenials, notorious for not wanting to be commited to one place, are adopting it in droves.
+Millennials, notorious for not wanting to be committed to one place, are adopting it in droves.
 We expect that Generation Z will take it to “a whole ‘nother level” as they decide that it is time to explore.

 Back to roof top tents, there is a lot to learn about them.
 After all, most people have only even known they exist for a few years or even months, yet it has quickly become one of our favorite types of camping.

 With no further wait, we will share with you an overview of rooftop camping and overlanding along with the best rooftop tents in our opinion.